18 U.S.C. § 1343 - Federal Wire Fraud Law

 - The use of interstate electronic communications to execute it.

-We see these wire fraud cases come up in all different contexts.
-For example, somebody might be involved in some sort of real estate deal where they are wiring money, and it is a fraudulent transaction, so that person gets charged with a wire charge.
+We see these wire fraud cases arise in various contexts.
+For example, someone might be involved in a real estate deal where they are wiring money, and it is a fraudulent transaction; therefore, that person gets charged with wire fraud.
 You wouldn't really think that.

 Suppose you are convicted of wire fraud.
 You are facing hefty fines and prison time under the federal sentencing guidelines.
 Let's review this federal statute in more detail below.